Higher Lie characters and cyclic descent extension on conjugacy classes: Preliminaries

 \end{lemma}

 \begin{proof} By Theorem~\ref{G1}, Equation~\eqref{eq:l1} is equivalent to

 Next recall from~\cite[Ch.
-7]{EC2} that the fundamental quasi-symmetric functions in $x_1,\dots,x_n$ form a basis of ${\rm{QSym}}_n$ - the vector space of quasi-symmetric functions in $n$ variables.
-Finally, apply the vector space isomorphism from ${\rm{QSym}}_n$ to the space of multilinear polynomials in $x_1,\dots,x_n$, which maps $\f_{n,D}$ to ${\bf x}^D$. \end{proof}
+7]{EC2} that the fundamental quasisymmetric functions in $x_1,\dots,x_n$ form a basis of the vector space ${\rm{QSym}}_n$ of quasisymmetric functions in $n$ variables.
+Finally, apply the vector space isomorphism from ${\rm{QSym}}_n$ to the space of square-free polynomials in $x_1,\ldots,x_n$, which maps $\f_{n,D}$ to ${\bf x}^D$. \end{proof}